williamgrant25/github-update-checker/README.md

 Type: String

-Absolute path to project package.json file. **github-update-checker** will try to find it itself.
+Absolute path to project's package.json file. github-update-checker will try to find it itself.

 **url**

 Type: String

-Full URL to project GitHub tags API. **github-update-checker** will try to construct it automatically from `repository.url` in package.json.
+Full URL to project's GitHub tags API. github-update-checker will try to construct it automatically from `repository.url` in package.json.

 **timeout**